-3. LOOKING FOR THE BEST PLACES TO LIVE IN SARASOTA?
+3. LOOKING FOR THE BEST PLACES TO LIVE IN SARASOTA, FL?
 TRY LAKEWOOD RANCH, VENICE, AND DOWNTOWN SARASOTA

-Of course the prices will vary wildly, depending on where you want to live.
-Many consider any of the beach communities mentioned above to be the best places to live in Sarasota, but these come at a steep price.
-For example, Longboat Key and Siesta Key have typical home values of $706,000 and $692,000, respectively, with many properties listing in the millions.
+Of course, the prices will vary wildly, depending on where you want to live.
+Many consider any of the beach communities mentioned above to be the best places to live in Sarasota, FL, but these come at a steep price.
+For example, Longboat Key and Siesta Key have typical home values of over $1.24M and over $1M, respectively, with many properties stretching into the multi-millions.

 - Downtown Sarasota: Walkable neighborhoods stretch out from all sides of the downtown area, offering side streets filled with vintage bungalows and bayfront condominium towers with majestic views.
-Being close to downtown’s charming restaurants and boutiques will cost you, though, with a typical home value of $731,000.
+Being so close to downtown’s charming restaurants and boutiques will cost you, though.

-- Venice: Honored as one of America’s happiest seaside towns by Coastal Living magazine, Venice offers a relaxed beachy lifestyle with a dash of elegance.
+- Venice: Honored as one of America’s top places for living on the coast by Coastal Living magazine, Venice offers a relaxed beachy lifestyle with a dash of elegance.
 The city was designed as a master-planned community (one of the first in the U.S.), and many of its original 1920s homes have been restored to their former glory — with all the modern conveniences, of course.
 You’ll find bountiful shopping and dining options on Venice Avenue, just a quick hop away from Venice’s beaches.
-Venice home prices tend to be more affordable in Sarasota, with a typical value of $297,000.

 Other Sarasota neighborhoods and nearby areas to investigate include: